mtlynch/mtlynch.io/content/posts/building-a-vm-homelab/index.md

 ## Why build a whole VM server?

 Originally, I used VirtualBox to run VMs from my Windows desktop.
-That was fine for awhile, but reboots became a huge hassle.
+That was fine for a while, but reboots became a huge hassle.

 Between forced reboots from Windows Update, voluntary restarts to complete software installs, and the occasional OS crash, I had to restart my entire suite of development VMs three to five times per month.